What is Visual Search Technology and How it Helps Users Get What They Are After

 Computer vision is a part of AI that enables computers to see and understand digital videos or images.
 And visual systems surround us everywhere: smartphone cameras, surveillance systems, sensors, self-driving vehicles, medical images, and so on.

-This section of machine learning includes several classical tasks, such as image classification, image segmentation, object detection and tracking, and more.
+This section of visual machine learning includes several classical tasks, such as image classification, image segmentation, object detection and tracking, and more.
 In our previous blog article, we explained how deep learning in image recognition works.
 This time we seek to draw your attention to the concept of visual search.

-What is Visual Search Engine?
+What is Visual Search Technology?

 Basic Similarity Search Draws On Powerful Data